When to report

 When to report and by whom?

-The report shall address the vice-chancellor, but be sent to the Legal Office
+The report shall address the Vice-Chancellor, but be sent to the Legal Division

-Please note that reports shall be made to the vice-chancellor and not the Disciplinary Board.
-The report shall, therefore, address the vice-chancellor, but should be sent or handed in to the Legal Office at the Legal and Record Management Division, internal mail code 31, as the office is commissioned to manage the investigation of disciplinary matters by the vice-chancellor.
-Your report can also be sent via email.
+Please note that reports shall be made to the Vice-Chancellor and not the Disciplinary Board.
+The report shall, therefore, address the Vice-Chancellor, but should be sent or handed in to the Legal Division at the Legal and Record Management Division, internal mail code 31, as the Legal Division is commissioned to manage the investigation of disciplinary matters by the Vice-Chancellor.
+Your report can also be sent via email to disciplin [at] lu [dot] se.
+The report does not have to be signed by the person making the report.
+(The Legal Division handles the registration of the case in DFS/W3D3, including the report when it is filed.)

 When reporting a suspected disciplinary offence, you should also inform the head of department and/or director of studies at your department.
 Should the suspicion involve cheating on an exam or other forms of assessment of student performance, you must also notify the examiner for that particular course.